pineconedata/pineconedata.github.io/_posts/2024-06-28-basketball-data-exploration.md

 import plotly.io as pio
 ```

-Since I'm creating these graphs using [JupyterLab](https://jupyter.org/), I'll also make sure the jupyterlab-plotly extension is installed and will specify that my plotly charts should display as an iframe.
+Since I'm creating these graphs using [JupyterLab](https://jupyter.org/), I'll also make sure the `jupyterlab-plotly` extension is installed and will specify that plotly charts should display as an iframe.

 ```python